patrickbiegon/ionize-react-app/README.md

-# Ionize your reactJs app to run on acrross platforms i.e web, ios, android, pwa,electron
+# Ionize your reactJs app to run on across platforms i.e web, ios, android, pwa,electron

 The steps to convert your reactJs app into Ionoic app and deploy across many platforms.